 Sapphire Princess cabins with balconies are 750 (75% of all the 890 outside rooms).
 Wheelchair accessible cabins (for disabled passengers) are 27 (balconies, outsides, insides).

 Follows the review of Sapphire Princess staterooms as amenities, furniture and included (complimentary) services:

 - Family Suites are with 3 connected rooms (the living room is in between).
 Both bedrooms are with ample closet space, bathroom (shower, bathtub), desk, drawer.
-Living room has sofa bed, floor-ceiling sliding doors lead to large balcony.
+The living room has a sofa bed, floor-ceiling sliding doors lead to a large balcony.

 - Bonus amenities in all Suites are the deluxe mattress/pillows, 2 flat TVs, CD/DVD player, upgraded bathroom amenities (massage showerheads, luxury bath products), luxury furniture on the balcony, complimentary services (Spa Thermal Suite, Internet Cafe, laundry/dry cleaning, one-time mini bar).